Ellie Black: 2016

-At Elite Canada, Black won the all-around bronze medal behind Isabela Onyshko and Megan Roberts.
-She then competed at the American Cup in Newark, New Jersey and won the all-around bronze medal behind Americans Gabby Douglas and Maggie Nichols.
-Then at the Canadian Championships, she won the all-around silver medal behind Onyshko.
-She then won the gold medal in the all-around at the Olympic Trials.

-Black was chosen to represent Canada at the Olympic Games in Rio de Janeiro alongside Isabela Onyshko, Shallon Olsen, Brittany Rogers, and Rose-Kaying Woo.
-The team failed to qualify for the team final, finishing in ninth place just 0.168 points behind the Dutch team.
+At Elite Canada, Black won the all-around bronze medal.
+She then competed at the American Cup in Newark, New Jersey and won the all-around bronze medal.
+Then at the Canadian Championships, she won the all-around silver medal.
+Black was chosen to represent Canada at her second Olympic Games in Rio de Janeiro alongside Isabela Onyshko, Shallon Olsen, Brittany Rogers, and Rose-Kaying Woo.
+The team did not reach the top eight for the team final because they finished in ninth place by only 0.168 points behind the Dutch team.
 In the all-around final, Black finished in fifth place with a score of 58.298, the highest place finish for a Canadian gymnast in the all-around at the Olympic Games.

 2017

-Black's first competition after the Olympic Games was the Koper World Challenge Cup, where she won silver medals on uneven bars, balance beam, and floor exercise.
+Black's first competition after the 2016 Olympic Games was the Koper World Challenge Cup, where she won silver medals on uneven bars, balance beam, and floor exercise.
 In May, she won her fourth national all-around title.
-She also won the national title on floor exercise, was the runner-up on vault behind Shallon Olsen and on the beam behind Isabela Onyshko, and placed sixth on uneven bars.
 At the Summer Universiade, she led the Canadian team to the silver medal behind Russia.
-Individually, she won bronze in the all-around final behind Romanian Larisa Iordache and Japanese Asuka Teramoto.
-In the event finals, she won gold on the beam and bronze on the bars and placed fourth on both the vault and floor.
+Individually, she won bronze in the all-around final.
+In the event finals, she won gold on the beam and bronze on the bars.
 At the World Championships in Montreal, Black qualified for the all-around final in third place, the vault final in seventh, and the balance beam final in fourth.
 She was originally a reserve for the floor exercise final but was put in as a replacement for the injured American Ragan Smith.
-Black made history in the all-around final by becoming the first Canadian to win an all-around medal at a World Championships, winning the silver medal behind American Morgan Hurd.
+In the all-around final, Black became the first Canadian to win an all-around medal at the World Championships, winning the silver medal behind American Morgan Hurd.
 During event finals, she placed fourth on vault, eighth on balance beam after a fall, and seventh on floor exercise after an out-of-bounds deduction.
-After the World Championships, she competed at the Toyota International and tied for the bronze medal on the vault with Mai Murakami.